 top of page

-Rakeda L. Ervin has been writing and producing broadcast television and digital content for over twenty years.
-She earned a BA degree in Mass Communications from Quinnipiac University, in Hamden, CT.
-After completing UCLA's professional producing program, she began her career in TV and feature production at Warner Bros.
-She has produced countless episodes of award winning series, airing on NBC Universal, VH1, CNN, and A&E Networks.
+Rakeda L. Ervin has been writing and producing broadcast television, digital series, and specials for over twenty years.
+She earned a BA in Mass Communications from Quinnipiac University in Hamden, CT.
+After completing UCLA's professional producing program, she began her career in television and feature production at Warner Bros.
+Throughout her career, she has produced countless episodes of award-winning series airing on networks such as NBC Universal, VH1, CNN, and A&E. Among her independent films is "The N Word," which won a Peabody Award, as well as a documentary short focused on Generation X politics.
+Rakeda has also produced digital series for clients including Essence, BET, and SXSW.

 qik581.jpg